ThePoShWolf/Modrify/PSMutagen.Skyrim/docs/Get-SkyrimMod.md

 ```

 ### -ModKey
-This is the name of the mod.
-For example: Completionist.esp
+This is the file name of the mod.
+For example: "Unofficial Skyrim Special Edition Patch.esp".

+If this parameter is used, the mod will be searched for in the data folder.

 ```yaml
 Type: ModKey